eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 # BGP
 {:.no_toc}

-BGP is a protocol for sharing IP route information between administrative zones known as _autonomous systems_.
+BGP (Border Gateway Protocol) is a protocol for sharing IP route information between administrative zones known as _autonomous systems_.

-It was mainly created to help large network operators, like ISPs, apply routing policies to selectively allow and disallow traffic from other networks.
+BGP was created mainly to help large network operators, like ISPs, apply routing policies to selectively allow and disallow traffic from other networks.

-Misconfigured BGP can have catastrophic consequences.
-In 2008 YouTube became unreachable to most of the Internet for a day because of a botched attempt to block YouTube in Pakistan by an ISP.

 ## Table of contents
 {: .no_toc }